11EJDE11/xna-cncnet-client/Docs/Fonts.md

 ## Preprocess font files

-We recommend preprocessing TTF/OTF font files if you prefer the pixel-perfect rendering style similar to SpriteFont.
+We recommend to preprocess TTF/OTF font files if you prefer the pixel-perfect rendering style similar to SpriteFont.
 Preprocessing generates a new TTF file with vector outlines optimized for a specific pixel size, which can significantly improve the rendering quality for certain fonts, especially CJK fonts with embedded bitmaps.
 However, not all fonts look better after preprocessing.
 Some might have a weird appearance.

 Please follow the guideline below.
 We assume you have a Windows 10/11 PC, but similar steps should also work on Linux/Mac.